T-Mobile vs. Sprint Review 2020

 T-Mobile, on the other hand, is an upper-tier wireless provider that will cost you more every month but returns the favor with fast data speeds and stronger coverage.

-The advantage goes to Sprint when it comes to unlimited pricing.
+The advantage goes to Sprint when it comes to unlimited data pricing.
 You can’t beat Sprint’s Unlimited Kickstart plan.
-Seriously, an unlimited data plan for $25 a month is an absolute steal.
+Seriously, an unlimited talk, text, and data plan for $35 a month is an absolute steal.
 It’s only available for users switching over to Sprint for the first time, but if that’s you, you should jump on that ASAP.
 Your price should stay the same even after the promotion ends.

 T-Mobile does more with its unlimited data options.